 So if you use x-am-internationalization: Spanish

-There’s a built-in “Default” language catalog that acts as a fallback.
+, API Maker will return all available messages in Spanish.There’s a built-in “Default” language catalog that acts as a fallback.
 So even if a message isn’t translated in a selected language, API Maker will still show it in English instead of breaking or showing an error.
 This makes sure your app works smoothly, even if some translations are missing.

-No need to restart your server or project — the updates apply live as soon as you save them.
+No need to restart your server or project, the updates apply live as soon as you save them.

 {